Far-right groups move online conversations from social media to chat apps — and out of view of law enforcement

 Outrage against the big social media networks for banning Trump is also contributing to a surge of users not associated with violent groups heading to these smaller apps.
 Other people are joining out of privacy concerns about big tech.

 On Jan.
-12, Telegram was the fifth most-downloaded app in the U.S., compared with its previous ranking of 110th before the Capitol attack, according to app research firm App Annie.
+12, Telegram was the fifth most-downloaded app in the United States, compared with its previous ranking of 110th before the Capitol attack, according to app research firm App Annie.
 Signal, another encrypted chat app, was No. 1, up from its ranking of 750 on Jan.
-4. On Friday, Signal’s network went down for some people, after the surge of new users overwhelmed the company’s servers.
-“We are working hard to restore service for them as quickly as possible,” spokesperson Jun Harada said.
+4. On Friday, Signal’s network went down for some people, after “millions upon millions of new users” overwhelmed the company’s servers.
+“We are working hard to restore service as quickly as possible,” Signal posted on Twitter.

 MeWe, a social network that pitches itself as an alternative to Big Tech, jumped to 12th, after usually placing outside of the top 1,000 apps.
 Download rankings for WhatsApp and Facebook’s other chat app, Messenger, have dipped slightly from last week but WhatsApp is still in the top 40 and Messenger is in the top 20, according to App Annie.